The student pilot’s guide to learning to fly with an iPad

 Size matters: Mini, iPad Air or iPad Pro

 You’ll find that the iPad Mini is the most popular size among pilots flying single-engine airplanes.
-However, the 10″ and 11″ iPad Air fit just fine in the cockpit, and are preferred among those who need to see the larger text on the screen.
+However, the entry-level iPad and iPad Air which are both 11″ models fit just fine in the cockpit and are preferred among those who need to see the larger text on the screen.
 It’s really a personal preference and depends on the size of the cockpit in your training airplane and flight control configuration.

 For an in-depth review of each iPad model currently available and the pros/cons of each decision factor listed above, check out our feature-length article: What’s the best iPad for Pilots?